oprypin/nightly.link/README.md

 An exhaustive list of what this service stores:

 * Server-side:
-    * Full repository names that you gave access to, and a token for accessing them on your behalf.
+    * Full repository names that you gave access to.
 * Client-side: nothing.

 This page will be updated if that changes.